sponsorship

 We’re open to proposals and love hearing from people.

-If your application is successful, we will most likely offer a discounted price on our frames or complete bikes.
+If your application is successful, we will most likely offer a discounted price on a frame.

-In rare cases, we may offer long-term loans of frames or bikes, without charge.
-This is rare though and only for riders that are offering something really special.
+In rare cases, we may offer long-term loans of frames or bikes at no charge.
+This is rare, though and only for riders who are offering something really special.

-We’re not looking to bring on salaried riders for 2025, but, we may change our mind for the right person.
+We’re not looking to bring on salaried riders right now, but, we may change our mind for the right person.

 If you’re a higher-profile rider and think we’ll be a good fit, let’s talk.

-We’re really interested in finding riders that focus on non-competitive riding and making it look fun.
+We’re really interested in finding riders who focus on non-competitive riding and making it look fun.

 We’re especially interested right now in adventure, gravel, bike-packing, and ultra-distance riders – both competitive and non-competitive.
 This is an area we’d really like to lean into.

-We’re also interested to hear from content creators, MTB guides, event organisers, race organisers, club leaders and anyone that’s got a real, human audience to connect with.
+We’re also interested to hear from content creators, MTB guides, event organisers, race organisers, club leaders, and anyone who’s got a real, human audience to connect with.

-Racers – we’re open to proposals for Enduro at grass roots through to national level.
-It’s more about having fun, than winning races for us, right now.
+Racers – we’re open to proposals for Enduro at grass roots through to the national level.
+It’s more about having fun, than winning races for us, right now though.

 Note, we’re not able to support racers looking to start racing, you should already have a few races under your belt by the time you speak to us.